-Chevedden & Co are also thinking through the practical effect of companies' written consent and special meeting rights.
-In a number of cases, they want to ease procedural hurdles such as one-year shareholder periods or, in the case of written consent, ownership requirements to request a record date.
-They are additionally asking a number of non-Delaware companies to take steps to permit shareholder removal of directors with or without cause.
-Because shareholders typically call special meetings to remove and replace directors, "for cause only" removal provisions can render this right useless.
-So far, the targeted firms have been amenable to complying with the request through bylaw amendments or upcoming management proposals
+The Chevedden & Co proposals also focused on procedural matters and thresholds of written consent and special meeting rights.
+Chevedden submitted proposals at some non-Delaware companies to permit shareholder removal of directors with or without cause.
+Alliance reports that "Because shareholders typically call special meetings to remove and replace directors, "for cause only" removal provisions can render this right useless.
+So far, the targeted firms have been amenable to complying with the request through bylaw amendments or upcoming management proposals."